 The Ame-Warashi has blue hair in the ×××HOLiC manga, but it was changed into red for the anime.
 Particularly disconcerting since she's the spirit of the rain and all.
 On a subtler note, Watanuki and Domeki have the exact same skin tone in the manga, but the anime made them much paler and darker respectively.

-Al and Hohenheim have dark blonde hair in the 2003 anime adaptation.
-Al's eyes are also more greyish-brown instead of the gold they are meant to be.
+Al and Hohenheim have dark blond hair in the 2003 anime adaptation.
+Al's eyes are also blue instead of the gold they are meant to be.

 In the 2003 anime, Kimbley has gold eyes.
 In the manga and Brotherhood, they are blue.